 At this co-operative farm, you can visit the various areas, including the on-site kindergarten and area where they keep the hard-machinery.

-Home of Ri Song Gye, which has a very interesting history waiting to be uncovered!
+Home of Ri Song Gye; userper and founder of the final Korean Dynasty.
+This retirement home (after being forced out of power in turn) has a very interesting history waiting to be uncovered!

 A massive chemical-industrial plant producing various kinds of fertilisers.